-Do-It-Yourself Assessments: There are many do-it-yourself audits available on-line, such as the US Department of Energy’s on-line Energy-and Cost- Savings Calculators to identify ways to save energy in your home.
-You can also conduct a do it yourself energy audit.
+- Do-It-Yourself Assessments: You can conduct a do it yourself energy audit or visit the US Department of Energy’s on-line Energy-and Cost- Savings Calculators to identify additional ways to save energy in your home.

 - Use major home appliances (washers, dryers, dishwashers, etc.) early or late in the day.

 - Turn off your air conditioner when you leave home; set the thermostat at 78 degrees or run it on "low."

 - Use an electric fan to bring in the cool air from outside during the morning and evening.
 Fans use much less electricity than air conditioners.

 - Close curtains or blinds during the day to block out the heat from the sunlight.